tectonic/sso-awardforce-wordpress/readme.md

 ## Installation

-- Download the [latest release](https://github.com/tectonic/sso-awardforce/releases) of the WordPress plug-in from this repository.
+- Download the [latest release](https://github.com/tectonic/sso-awardforce/releases) of the WordPress plugin from this repository.
 - Log in to your WordPress site's admin area and install the plugin `Plugins > Add new > Upload plugin`
 - Activate it!